hubmapconsortium/ontology-api/neo4j/README.md

 $ docker rmi 5944de80ab13
 ```

 Rebuild the container.
-The warning about 'bad entries' is normal.
+This will create a new image.
+Note that the warning about 'bad entries' is normal.
 ```buildoutcfg
 $ docker-compose -f docker-compose.deployment.neo4j.yml build --no-cache
 Building ontology-neo4j